pr1yansshhh/Utopia-Game/README.md

 ## Gameplay

-Your goal is to guide the Travis Scott character through the vibrant landscape of Utopia while avoiding obstacle (Playboi Carti).
+Your goal is to guide the Travis Scott character through the vibrant landscape of Utopia while avoiding obstacles (Playboi Carti).
 The game gradually increases in speed, making it more challenging as you progress.
 How far can you go?

 ## Controls